Blog

 It is important to note these situations are rare, despite the fact insurance companies may want you to believe otherwise.
 They have an interest in fault being split between various parties as it erases their financial liability for damages.

-You should strongly consider discussing your blind-spot crash with a licensed Maryland-based vehicle crash attorney.
+You should strongly consider discussing your blind-spot crash with a licensed Baltimore-based vehicle crash attorney.
 At The Law Offices of Peter T. Nicholl, we are committed to helping our clients recover the compensation they need to move forward after an unexpected accident.

 Under state law, drivers are required to maintain their lane as nearly as it is practical.
 They are not allowed to change lanes or move from a shoulder or bikeway into a lane unless it is safe to do so.
 In other words, you cannot change lanes unless you have room to do so, and it will not result in a crash with another vehicle.